vsnappy1/android-graphql-demo/README.md

 # android-graphql-demo
-An android app which uses graphql to get posts and publish post.
+An android app which demonstrate how to use graphql query and mutation.